chenbishop/Kasm-Pulumi/gcp/README.md

 ## (Optional) Enable Kasm Autoscaler
 Kasm has the ability to automatically provision and destroy agents based on user demand.
 The overall goal of the features is to ensure Staged Sessions are created, any additional hot spare compute resources (e.g agents) are always available to support on-demand Kasm sessions, and to reduce costs by destroying those resources when no longer needed.

-The Kasm Autoscale configuration is included as part of the Pulumi deployment but is disabled by default.
+The Kasm Autoscale configurations are included as part of the Pulumi deployment but is disabled by default.
 To enable it, you will need a GCP service account and service account key with the following roles in the same project that is configured in the Pulumi configuration:
 - **`roles/compute.admin`**
 - **`roles/iam.serviceAccountUser`**